Skip to content

 Lightning and the Usage Layer

-While the price story dominated headlines, the usage layer continued its quiet expansion.
+The price story owned the headlines, but the usage layer kept compounding.
 Lightning Network public capacity grew 7% to 6,200 BTC.
-More importantly, the number of payments routed through the network grew an estimated 40% quarter-over-quarter, driven largely by Nostr zaps, Square's default-on Lightning integration, and growing merchant adoption in Latin America.
+More telling, routed payment volume grew an estimated 40% quarter over quarter, helped by Nostr zaps, Square's default-on Lightning integration, and steadier merchant adoption across Latin America.

-The disconnect between price and usage is not new, but it is widening.
-Bitcoin's utility as a payment rail and a programmable money protocol is growing independently of its speculative price cycle.
-This is exactly what adoption looks like in the infrastructure phase — and it is the least-discussed story of Q1.
+The gap between price and usage is not new, but it is widening.
+Bitcoin's role as a payment rail and a programmable money layer is growing on its own clock, independent of the speculative price cycle.
+That is what adoption looks like in the infrastructure phase, and it was the quietest story of Q1.

 The Macro Backdrop

 The Fed's hawkish hold.
-The Federal Reserve kept rates unchanged at all three meetings, citing persistent services inflation and elevated shelter costs.
-The dot plot was revised to show fewer cuts in 2026 than previously projected.
-Risk assets broadly suffered — the Nasdaq fell 11% in Q1, and high-yield spreads widened 85 basis points.
+The Federal Reserve left rates unchanged at all three meetings, citing sticky services inflation and elevated shelter costs.
+The dot plot moved toward fewer cuts in 2026, not more.
+Risk assets took it on the chin across the board, with the Nasdaq down 11% and high-yield spreads 85 basis points wider.

 Oil and geopolitics.
-The Iran-Hormuz crisis in February pushed crude briefly above $112 per barrel, triggering a classic risk-off rotation.
-Bitcoin, despite its narrative as a hedge against instability, initially traded as a risk asset — falling alongside equities before partially recovering as ceasefire signals emerged.
+The Iran-Hormuz flare-up in February briefly pushed crude above $112 and triggered the usual risk-off rotation.
+Bitcoin, despite the "hedge against instability" narrative, first traded as a risk asset, selling off with equities before recovering as ceasefire signals came in.

-Dollar strength.
-The DXY index climbed from 104 to 108 during the quarter, fueled by rate differentials as the ECB and BOJ maintained more accommodative stances.
-A stronger dollar has historically been a headwind for Bitcoin, and Q1 was no exception.
+A stronger dollar.
+DXY climbed from 104 to 108 on rate differentials as the ECB and BOJ stayed more accommodative.
+A firmer dollar has historically been a headwind for Bitcoin, and Q1 was no exception.

-The macro picture is not uniformly bearish, however.
-Global M2 money supply has begun expanding again, led by Chinese credit easing and European fiscal stimulus.
-If the 80-day lag in the M2-Bitcoin correlation holds, the liquidity tailwind should reach Bitcoin in early Q2.
+The macro picture is not uniformly bearish.
+Global M2 has turned up again, pulled by Chinese credit easing and European fiscal stimulus.
+If the 80-day lag in the M2 to Bitcoin correlation still holds, the liquidity tailwind reaches Bitcoin early in Q2.

-The bull case for the remainder of 2026 rests on three catalysts:
+The bull case for the rest of 2026 leans on three catalysts.

 A Fed pivot signal.
-Even a single rate cut — or credible forward guidance of one — would likely trigger a significant re-rating of risk assets.
-The market is pricing in zero cuts for 2026 as of March 30.
-Any upside surprise would be amplified.
+Even a single rate cut, or credible forward guidance of one, would re-rate risk assets sharply.
+As of March 30, the market is pricing zero cuts for the full year.
+Any upside surprise lands on light positioning.

 The $69K hold.
-The 2021 all-time high is now the single most important technical level in Bitcoin's price structure.
-A weekly close above it preserves the macro uptrend of higher-highs-and-higher-lows across cycles.
-A sustained break below it opens the door to the low $60,000s and the 200-week moving average — historically a bear-market-bottom signal.
+The 2021 all-time high is now the single most important level on the Bitcoin chart.
+A weekly close above preserves the higher-highs-and-higher-lows pattern across cycles.
+A sustained break below opens the door to the low $60,000s and the 200-week moving average, which has historically marked bear-market bottoms.

 The Verdict

-Q1 2026 was painful for participants but constructive for the network.
+Q1 2026 hurt participants and helped the network.
 The holder base rotated from weak hands to strong hands.
 The infrastructure expanded.
-Miners consolidated into a more sustainable industry.
-And institutions, for the first time in Bitcoin's history, bought a double-digit drawdown rather than waiting for the bottom.
+The mining industry consolidated toward sustainability.
+Institutions, for the first time in Bitcoin's history, stepped in to buy a double-digit drawdown rather than wait for the bottom to be obvious.

-The price may take months to reflect this reality.
-Markets are not efficient in the short term, and macro headwinds can persist longer than any model predicts.
-But the structural inputs — supply shrinking, demand growing, usage expanding, and the holder base becoming more resilient — point in one direction.
+Price may take months to catch up.
+Markets are not efficient on short horizons, and macro can stay uncooperative longer than any model wants to admit.
+But the underlying inputs (supply shrinking, demand growing, usage expanding, holder base hardening) all point the same way.

 Share: